dipsptl/machin_predictive-maintenance-ai/README.md

-# ⚙️ Predictive Maintenance AI Dashboard
+# ⚙️ Machine Predictive Maintenance AI Dashboard

 This project is a machine learning-based application that predicts machine failure risk using parameters like temperature, vibration, load, and pressure.